The (extended) dynamical mean field theory combined with the two-particle irreducible functional renormalization-group approach as a tool to study strongly-correlated systems: Introduction

 \section{Introduction}

-Strongly-correlated electronic systems attract a lot of attention, since they show a broad variety of interesting physical phenomena, such as spin- and charge-density wave instabilities, as well as superconductivity, originating from interelectron Coulomb interaction, see, e.g., Refs. \cite {Cr,Pnictide,High-Tc}.
-The screened part of this interaction can be effectively described by the on-site or nearest-neighbour repulsion, which may yield charge- or spin-density wave instabilities.
-Even the local interactions, dressed by the particle-hole bubbles, yield \textit{non-local } attractive interaction in the superconducting channel \cite {KohnLuttinger,Scalapino}.
-Apart from that, description of the dynamic screening in solids from first principles represents an interesting problem, see, e.g., Refs. \cite{GW,EDMFTGW,AbInitioDGA}.
+Strongly-correlated electronic systems attract a lot of attention, since they show a broad variety of interesting physical phenomena, such as spin- and charge-density wave instabilities, as well as superconductivity, originating from interelectron Coulomb interaction, see, e.g., Refs. \cite {Cr,Pnictide,CO1,High-Tc}.
+Screened part of this interaction can be effectively described by the on-site or nearest-neighbor repulsion.
+Even local interactions, dressed by the particle-hole bubbles (e.g. in spin channel), yield attractive \textit{non-local } interaction in the superconducting channel \cite {KohnLuttinger,Scalapino}, as well as induce non-local interaction in the charge channel (see, e.g. Ref. \cite{Chubukov}).
+These effects can be further enhanced by non-local part of the interaction.

-Developing suitable approximations for treatment of local and non-local interactions in strongly-correlated electronic systems represents an important problem.
-While the local correlations in strongly-correlated systems are well described by the (extended) dynamical mean-field theory ((E)DMFT), see Refs. \cite{DMFT,DMFT2,EDMFT,EDMFTGW}, this theory is not sufficient to describe the non-local correlations.
-Recent progress in diagrammatic extensions of (E)DMFT, namely dynamic vertex approximation (D$ \Gamma $A) \cite{DGA1a,DGA1b,DGA1c,DGA1d,Kusunose,DGA2}, dual fermion approach \cite{DF1,DF2,DF3,DF4,DF5}, and the dual boson approach \cite {DB1,DB2,DB3,DB4} allowed to treat non-local correlations on a non-perturbative basis.
-Yet, the conservation laws are fulfilled only in some special versions of these approaches (see, e.g., the discussion in Ref. \cite{DB3}).
+Developing suitable approximations for treatment of local and non-local interactions in strongly-correlated electronic systems represents therefore an important problem, since its solution allows to describe above mentioned physical phenomena, including also description of dynamic screening in solids from first principles (see, e.g., Refs. \cite{GW,EDMFTGW,cRPA,AbInitioDGA}).
+While local correlations, which appear due to the (non-)local interactions in strongly-correlated systems are well described by the (extended) dynamical mean-field theory ((E)DMFT) \cite{DMFT,DMFT2,EDMFT,EDMFTGW,EDMFT_Si}, this theory is not sufficient to describe the non-local correlations.
+The first step beyond (E)DMFT was performed by (E)DMFT+GW approximation, proposed in Ref. \cite{EDMFTGW} to describe screening of Coulomb interaction in strongly correlated systems.
+Recent progress in diagrammatic extensions of (E)DMFT \cite{Review}, namely dynamic vertex approximation (D$\Gamma $A) \cite{DGA1a,DGA1b,DGA1c,DGA1d,DGA2,abinitioDGA}, dual fermion approach \cite{DF1,DF2,DF3,DF4,DF5}, and the dual boson (DB) approach \cite{DB1,DB2,DB3,DB4} allowed to treat non-local correlations on a non-perturbative basis.
+Yet, the conservation laws are fulfilled only in some special versions of these approaches (see, e.g., the discussion in Refs. \cite{DB3,Review}).